hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/tfjs-convert-to-arduino-header/README.md

-# W\rning: Your favorite Machine Learning model will probably not convert to a format that will work on an Arduino.
+# Warning: Your favorite Machine Learning model will probably not convert to a format that will work on an Arduino.
 Also it will probably be too big!
 Sorry.

 1. Login to Github, since Gitpod needs you to be logged in.